amara-your-analyst/Amarachi-Amaechi-portfolio/projects/projects/africa-tech-job-market-intelligence/README.md

 ### Time sensitivity

 Technology skills, roles and employer requirements can change over time.
 The findings therefore describe the patterns captured during the period in which the dataset was collected and should not be treated as a permanent representation of the African technology job market.

+## Project Outcome

+The project produced a structured dataset and analytical dashboard for exploring technology job-market patterns across Africa.

+The completed work included:

+- Collection and verification of 160 technology job postings
+- Coverage of 129 employers across 13 African countries and 24 industries
+- Organization and preparation of job-market data for analysis
+- Analysis of job-role and skill demand
+- Analysis of geographic and industry distribution
+- Analysis of remote, hybrid, on-site and unspecified work arrangements
+- Identification of frequently requested tools and emerging technology areas
+- Development of an interactive dashboard to communicate the findings
+- Translation of the observed patterns into implications for technology training and workforce preparation

+The dashboard presents the major patterns identified in the job-market dataset and allows the findings to be interpreted from different perspectives, including role demand, skills, geography, industry and work arrangement.

+The project demonstrates an end-to-end workflow from publicly available research data collection through data preparation, analysis, visualization and interpretation.

+## Tools

+- Excel
+- Power BI
+- Data Cleaning
+- Data Analysis
+- Data Visualization
+- Research Analytics

+## Project Deliverables

+- Raw dataset — redacted for privacy
+- Cleaned dataset
+- Analytical dashboard
+- Project documentation

 ## Author